kmccleary3301/QueryLake/documentation/API/Get Available Models.md

 #### Note
 This endpoint supports both GET and POST requests, although typically the GET method is used for retrieving data.

-Feel free to utilize this documentation when integrating the `get_available_models` function in your application!